 Referral is to the local ENT consultant who makes an initial assessment and decides whether to refer on to one of the national cochlear implant centres.

-The National Institute for Health and Clinical Excellence (NICE) recommends the following categories of patients as being suitable for consideration:
+The National Institute for Health and Care Excellence (NICE) recommends the following categories of patients as being suitable for consideration:

 - Unilateral implants - patients with severe to profound deafness who do not experience adequate benefit from hearing aids after a valid three-month trial (providing that there are no contra-indications and that the hearing aid option is appropriate).

-- Simultaneous bilateral implants - children (infant to 18 years) with severe to profound bilateral deafness or adults who have an additional impairment (eg blindness) that increases their reliance on auditory stimuli as a primary sensory mechanism for spatial awareness.
+- Simultaneous bilateral implants - children (infant to 18 years) with severe to profound bilateral deafness, or adults who have an additional impairment (eg. severe sight impairment) which increases their reliance on auditory stimuli as a primary sensory mechanism for spatial awareness.

 - Sequential bilateral implants - these are generally not recommended although those patients who have received a unilateral implant prior to the latest NICE guidance may occasionally be offered a second implant after specialist assessment.